 An offer in compromise is an IRS debt forgiveness program.
 If you are accepted, this program can be used to decrease the total tax debt balance you owe.
 Through this initiative, the IRS will review your income and expenses and re-evaluate your debt accordingly.
 If the IRS deems that you can’t afford your debt in your current financial situation, they can propose a reduced total debt amount for you to repay.

-Ronald Arthur Stearns Sr. PLLC Can Help With Your IRS Tax Penalties
+Ronald Arthur Stearns, Attorney at Law Can Help With Your IRS Tax Penalties

 A first-time penalty abatement is an effective tool to quickly address tax penalties and potential debt before it accumulates and becomes unmanageable.
 Unfortunately, due to the fact that many people are unaware of this scheme and how many people are unfairly denied, it is not being used to its full benefit.

 Even if you have not been completely compliant for the past three years, you may still be eligible for a penalty abatement.
-A tax attorney from Ronald Arthur Stearns Sr. PLLC could use a combination of a first-time abatement and reasonable cause arguments to have your penalties and mounting interest erased by the IRS.
+A tax attorney from Ronald Arthur Stearns, Attorney at Law could use a combination of a first-time abatement and reasonable cause arguments to have your penalties and mounting interest erased by the IRS.
 Similarly, for those who paid their penalties before realizing they may not have to, we can help you recover your hard-earned money from the IRS.

-Ronald Arthur Stearns Sr. PLLC is here to help you use the somewhat unknown tax debt relief methods available to you to your advantage.
+Ronald Arthur Stearns, Attorney at Law is here to help you use the somewhat unknown tax debt relief methods available to you to your advantage.
 Our extensive history and in-depth knowledge of the tax system and IRS programs means we can find the best approach to fit your circumstances and address your tax burden.

-Contact Ronald Arthur Stearns Sr. PLLC by calling 210-853-2135 for advice on how one-time tax forgiveness can benefit you.
+Contact Ronald Arthur Stearns, Attorney at Law by calling 210-853-2135 for advice on how one-time tax forgiveness can benefit you.